httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 If the `Upload-Complete` request header field is set to false, the client intends to transfer the remaining representation data over multiple requests.
 If the request content was fully processed, the server acknowledges the appended data by sending a `2xx (Successful)` response with the `Upload-Complete` header field set to false.

-Even if the upload is complete ({{upload-complete}}) in the server's perspective and the final response from the targeted resource has already been sent, the client might still perform an upload append {#upload-appending} after an offset retrieval {#offset-retrieving} due to the response being lost during transmission.
+Even if the upload is complete ({{upload-complete}}) in the server's perspective and the final response from the targeted resource has already been sent, the client might still perform an upload append ({{upload-appending}}) after an offset retrieval ({{offset-retrieving}}) due to the response being lost during transmission.
 The server can choose to replay the final response to the client if the request to append to the completed upload is valid.

 The server MUST record the length according to {{upload-length}} if the `Upload-Length` or `Upload-Complete` header fields are included in the request.
 If the length is known, the server MUST prevent the offset from exceeding the upload length by rejecting the request once the offset exceeds the length, marking the upload resource invalid and rejecting any further interaction with it.
 It is not sufficient to rely on the `Content-Length` header field for enforcement because this header field might not be present.